frankvdh/Meerkat/README.md

 NonCommercial — You may not use the material for commercial purposes.

 Having said that, I welcome anyone who wishes to contribute to this project.
 In particular, it would be good to have someone who is really up to speed with
 Android development.
-I guess it would be good if it could also be ported to Apple IOS.
+I'd welcome someone porting it to Apple IOS.
 It would also be helpful to be able to make contact with people who have devices other than the PingUSB.

 SETTINGS